Chygos/UniTartu_Intro_to_DS_Project/README.md

 el_price | the electricity price in Estonia on that hour (€/kWh) consumption | the electricity consumption (kWh)

+## Model and Approach
+- Classical time series model: AutoRegressive Integrated Moving Average (ARIMA)
+- Machine learning models (Random forest and Gradient Boosting algorithms) by creating lagged features.

 ## Results

 ### Model Evaluation
+Main metric will be Mean Absolute error (MAE).
+Other metrics such as root mean squared error (RMSE) and mean absolute percentage error (MAPE) will be used also.

 ## Forecasting